 For access and general enquiries, please email firstname.lastname@example.org.

-The Community are in discussions with Durham University to explore the significance of their archive and book collection and also the potential of the collections for teaching, research, outreach and visitor engagement purposes.
+In January 2020, the Community travelled to Durham to meet with academics and other interested parties.
+They began discussions to explore the significance of their archive and book collection and also the potential of the collections for teaching, research, outreach and visitor engagement purposes.

 A rare books cataloguer and a new researcher of the archive have been appointed and are beginning further work on the collection.